fluid-checkout/fluid-checkout/readme.txt

 **[Google Address Autocomplete for WooCommerce](https://fluidcheckout.com/product/fc-google-address-autocomplete/) is now available as a stand-alone plugin**.

-= Need more features? =
+== Need more features? ==

 **[Request a feature](https://support.fluidcheckout.com/).**

-= Tested WooCommerce Themes =
+== Tested WooCommerce Themes ==

 By default, Fluid Checkout works with every WooCommerce theme.
 Some themes may need adjustments due to not using WooCommerce standards hooks or styles.
 We've tested certain third-party WooCommerce themes to ensure better compatibility with Fluid Checkout:

+= Free Themes =

-* Astra
+* Astra - by Brainstorm Force
-* Blocksy
+* Blocksy - by CreativeThemes
-* Divi
+* Divi - by Elegant Themes
-* Flatsome
+* Flatsome - by UX-Themes
-* Generate Press
+* Generate Press - by Tom Usborne
+* Go - by GoDaddy
-* Hello Elementor
+* Hello Elementor - by Elementor Team
+* Hestia - by ThemeIsle
-* Kadence
+* Kadence - by Kadence WP
-* Neve
+* Neve - by ThemeIsle
-* Ocean WP
+* Ocean WP - by OceanWP
-* Shoptimizer
-* Storefront
-* OnePress
+* OnePress - by FameThemes
+* Orchid Store - by themebeez
+* Page Builder Framework - by David Vongries
-* Phlox
+* Phlox - by averta
-* Woodmart
+* PopularFX - by Pagelayer
+* Storefront - by WooCommerce
-* Woostify
+* Woostify - by Woostify
-* Zakra
+* Zakra - by ThemeGrill

+= Premium Themes =

+* Aora - by Thembay
+* Hazel - by Select Themes
+* Impreza - by UpSolution
+* Kentha - by QantumThemes
+* Mr. Tailor - by Get Bowtied
+* OnAir2 - by QantumThemes
+* Riode - by D-THEMES
+* Shoptimizer - by CommerceGurus
+* Woodmart - by XTemos

 ** Don't see your theme in the list?
+No problem. **

+Only the themes that we have added explicit compatibility with, or that we have tested and works as expected are listed above.

+If your theme is not on the list it **does not mean it won't work**.
+Only that we have not tested it yet.

-No problem, try Fluid Checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.**
+Try Fluid Checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.

-= Compatible with popular plugins =
+== Compatible with popular plugins ==

+= Payment Gateways (Free and Premium) =

+* Integration Rede for WooCommerce - by MarcosAlexandre
+* Mercado Pago payments for WooCommerce - by Mercado Pago
+* Payment Plugins for Stripe WooCommerce - by Payment Plugins
+* Rede WooCommerce - by Rede
+* WooCommerce Amazon Pay - by WooCommerce
+* WooCommerce Authorize.Net Gateway - by SkyVerge
+* WooCommerce PayPal Payments - by WooCommerce
+* WooCommerce Stripe Gateway - by WooCommerce
+* WooCommerce Stripe Payment Gateway - by WooCommerce

+= Free Plugins =

+* Checkout Field Editor for WooCommerce - by ThemeHigh
+* Delivery & Pickup Date Time for WooCommerce - by CodeRockz
+* Elementor - by Elementor Team
 * Germanized for WooCommerce - by vendidero
+* SG Map to Address - by Sevengits
+* SG Checkout Location Picker for WooCommerce - by Sevengits
+* MailPoet - by MailPoet
+* WooCommerce Correios - by Claudio Sanches
+* WooCommerce PDF Invoices & Packing Slips - by Ewout Fernhout

+= Premium Plugins =

+* Captcha Pro - by BestWebSoft
 * German Market - by MarketPress
-* WooCommerce PDF Invoices & Packing Slips - by Ewout Fernhout
+* WooCommerce Delivery & Pickup Date Time Pro - by CodeRockz
 * WooCommerce Print Invoices/Packing Lists - by SkyVerge

 ** Don't see a plugin in the list?
+No problem. **

+Only the plugins that we have added explicit compatibility with, or that we have tested and works as expected are listed above.

+If your theme is not on the list it **does not mean it won't work**.
+Only that we have not tested it yet.

-No problem, try Fluid Checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.**
+Try Fluid Checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.

-= Fully Customizable =
+== Fully Customizable ==

 In addition to a number of default settings (including a custom header/logo), multi-step or single step layout types and easily enabling/disabling features from settings page, the plugin contains HTML/PHP based templates and provides many filters and action hooks that allow for customization.